-NRAS-mutated melanoma.
-NRASm melanoma accounts for approximately 69,000 newly diagnosed patients worldwide.
-The frontline standard of care for patients with NRASm melanoma is PD-1-based immuno-oncology (IO) therapy.
-The highest unmet need in this population is in the post-IO setting, where the global standard of care is chemotherapy.
-The best reference data for chemotherapy in patients with NRASm melanoma are from the NEMO trial.
-The patient composition is 82% treatment-naïve, 16% 2nd line, 2% 3rd line or more.
-The major strength of these reference data is this is the largest and most recent phase 3 dataset in which all patients had NRASm melanoma and are relatively homogeneous, with the vast majority being treatment-naïve.
-The major weakness is that only 21% of patients had received prior IO therapy.
-In the NEMO trial, the ORR for chemotherapy was 7%, the median PFS was only 1.5 months, and median overall survival (OS) was 10.1 months.
-Furthermore, the NEMO trial showed that the MEK inhibitor binimetinib had an ORR of 15%, a median PFS of 2.8 months, and a median OS of 11.0 months.
+2 Posice alrays from the following polinications.
+Flacthook et al., 2012, Tighte et al., 2012, Description is the approved chemotherapy in this indication 4 Ph 1 = CLXH254X2102 with DCO 4 Aug 2022; Ph 2 = CLXH254C12201 with DCO 30 Dec 2022 The melanoma patients in CLXH254X2102 (Phase 1b) included patients who had received between 2 to 7 lines of prior therapies.
+CLXH254C12201 (Phase 2) enrolled 2nd or 3rd line patients who were post-IO therapy.
+PFS includes both responders and non-responders rate: mPFS: median progression free survival The pooled phase 1 and phase 2 napo + tram data covers two clinical trials with different designs and inclusion criteria, which cannot be directly compared, and therefore may not be a reliable indicator of efficacy data weakness is that only 21% of patients had received prior IO therapy.
+In the NEMO trial, the ORR for chemotherapy was 7%, the mPFS was only 1.5 months, and mOS was 10.1 months.
+Furthermore, the NEMO trial showed that the MEK inhibitor binimetinib had an ORR of 15%, a mPFS of 2.8 months, and a mOS of 11.0 months.
 A cross-trial comparison suggests that the combination of pan-RAF inhibitor plus MEK inhibitor may be superior to MEK inhibition alone or standard of care chemotherapy.
-We plan to test this hypothesis in a randomized controlled trial in the post-IO setting for potential registration.
+We plan to test this hypothesis in a randomized controlled trial in the post-IO setting for potential registration (SEACRAFT-2).